2011 FIBA Asia Under-16 Championship for Women

 The 2011 FIBA Asia Under-16 Championship for Women is the qualifying tournament for FIBA Asia at the Under-17 World Championship for Women 2012.
-The tournament was supposed to be held in Urumqi, China from October 5 to October 12, but was moved to another venue due to unavoidable and unforeseen circumstances.
-The games were moved to Jinan, China from December 4 to December 11.
+The tournament was supposed to be held in Urumqi, China from 5 to 12 October, but was moved to another venue due to unavoidable and unforeseen circumstances.
+The games were moved to Jinan, China from 4 to 11 December.
 Japan, notched their maiden title after thrashing Korea in the Championship match.